adhibsyed/adhibsyed.github.io/pages/about.md

 <br>
 Hi, I'm **Adhib**. <br>

-<div style="text-align: justify">I chanced upon GIS and remote sensing when pursuing a bachelor’s degree in geology and have since been interested in it; hence I’m currently pursuing a master’s degree in GIS at the University of Leicester.
+<div style="text-align: justify">I found myself gravitating towards GIS and remote sensing when pursuing a bachelor’s degree in geology and have since been interested in it; hence I’m currently pursuing a master’s degree in GIS at the University of Leicester.
 <br><br>
 I like maps - from aesthetic maps that communicate real-world data efficiently, to fantastical video game maps that creatively break conventions.
 My education in GIS and geology has given me a deep understanding of the intricacies of spatial data and how it can be used to solve real-world problems.
 Whether working with large datasets or creating interactive maps, I am eager to take on new challenges and find innovative solutions.
 <br><br>